Semi-supervised Learning based on Distributionally Robust Optimization: Abstract

 \section{Abstract}

 We propose a novel method for semi-supervised learning (SSL) based on data-driven distributionally robust optimization (DRO) using optimal transport metrics.
-Our proposed method enhances generalization error by using the unlabeled data to restrict the support of the worst case distribution in our DRO formulation.
+Our proposed method enhances generalization error by using the non-labeled data to restrict the support of the worst case distribution in our DRO formulation.
 We enable the implementation of our DRO formulation by proposing a stochastic gradient descent algorithm which allows to easily implement the training procedure.
 We demonstrate that our Semi-supervised DRO method is able to improve the generalization error over natural supervised procedures and state-of-the-art SSL estimators.
 Finally, we include a discussion on the large sample behavior of the optimal uncertainty region in the DRO formulation.
-Our discussion exposes important aspects such as the role of dimension reduction in SSL.
+Our discussion exposes important aspects such as the role of dimension reduction in SSL. \keyword{Distributionally Robust Optimization, Semi-supervised Learning, Stochastic Gradient Descent.}